 The Education Specialist will provide the teaching staff with in-kind homework by the 30th of each month for the following month.
 The homework will coincide with the monthly curriculum as well as be age appropriate.
 It is the teacher's responsibility to get the homework to the parents.
 It is also the teacher's responsibility to give the parent instructions on how to complete homework as well as the volunteer timesheet in the correct way in order for it to be counted as in-kind.
 Any additional in-kind homework the campus staff would like to use should be presented to the Education Specialist for approval before being sent home with the child as in-kind homework.
 All in-kind homework must be turned in along with other campus in-kind by the 5th of each month.
-Homework should include a complete and signed volunteer timesheets must be complete with time, services performed, totals and signatures in order to be counted.
+Homework should include a complete and signed volunteer timesheet with corresponding homework attached to the back of timesheet.
+All volunteer timesheets must be complete with time, services performed, totals and signatures in order to be counted.